 (Rear Window Defogger): Press to heat the mirrors.
-If the vehicle has towing mirrors, only the upper glass of the mirror is heated.
-The lower convex part of the towing mirrors is not heated.
+If the vehicle has a towing mirror, only the upper glass of the mirror is heated.
+The lower convex part of the towing mirror is not heated.

-See "Rear Window Defogger" under Climate Control Systems (with Air Conditioning) on page 8-1 or Climate Control Systems (with Heater Only) on page 8-4 or Dual Automatic Climate Control System on page 8-5.
+Depending on the vehicle's features, see "Rear Window Defogger" under Climate Control Systems (with Air Conditioning) on page 8-1 or Climate Control Systems (with Heater Only) on page 8-4 or Dual Automatic Climate Control System on page 8-5 for more information.